altvod/pymander/README.rst

     Bye!

-Now, imagine you decide to spice things up and add some time travel functionality to your app.
-Adding a lot of commands to the same function as if blocks is not a very good idea, besides you might want to keep warping of the Universe separate from the code that just shows the date and time, so go ahead and create a new handler:
+Let's spice things up and add some time travel functionality to your app.
+Adding a lot of commands to the same function as if-blocks is not a very good idea, besides you might want to keep warping of the Universe separate from the code that just shows the date and time, so go ahead and create a new handler:

 .. code-block:: python